PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-06 09:52:03
+Last updated: 2024-04-06 09:52:41
-Random Quote: Those called "fools" are the only ones brave enough to see the truth. - Rick Sanchez
+Random Quote: There's no such thing as a bad idea, Morty.
+It's about execution. - Rick Sanchez